intermine/internships/project-ideas/detailed-specs/upgrade-imjs-and-imtables.md

 2. Clone [imjs](https://github.com/intermine/imjs) and [im-tables](https://github.com/intermine/im-tables).
     -  You might want to use [nvm](https://github.com/creationix/nvm) to manage your node version, if you don't already.
 3. Follow the set-up instructions for each repo and take a look through the code.
 Don't worry if you can't get im-tables to build!
 It requires a very old version of node.
 If you really like, you use nvm to try to roll back to an old version of node - maybe v0.10? - and see if that fixes the build.
-4. **Start thinking about your project plan** Use the repos you've installed to explore the features we've discussed above so you can get a feeling for the things we'd like you to address.
+4. **Start thinking about your project proposal**: Use the repos you've installed to explore the features we've discussed above so you can get a feeling for the things we'd like you to address.
 How long do you think each task might take and what would your preferred approach be?
+You can discuss this with mentors and/or start writing your proposal.
+Always share our proposal drafts with your mentors so they can offer feedback, and take a look through [our advice for applications](http://intermine.org/gsoc/guidance/students-applying/) to find tips and a proposal template.

 ## Need help?
 Questions?